andaley/homesoon/project-diary.md

 - populated favorites page
 - Refactored seed file to remove Postings not in Favorites & update db with new posts

+8/14
+- added button to save to favorites
+- create add to favorites route
+- store favorite in database
+- create add to favorites event listener and ajax call
+- calculate average price per search

 TODO
 - update tests.py to check class methods
 - add selenium tests